kristtat/AiCore-Data-Analytics-Power-BI-Report/README.md

 Milestone 1: Loaded data onto Power BI and prepared it.
 Cleaned and organised data through splitting columns, removing blank rows, merging columns, removing irrelevant columns and renaming columns.

+Milestone 2: Created Data Model
+1. Created Date table:
+Date =
+CALENDAR(
+    DATE(YEAR(MIN(Orders[Order Date])), 1, 1),
+    DATE(YEAR(MAX(Orders[Shipping Date])), 12, 31)
+)
+2. Added all relevant date elements such as day of week, year and start of quarter using Power BI DAX formulas.
+3. Created relationships between the tables to form a star schema.
+4. Created Measures table to contain all relevant measures.
+5. Created initial measures such as Total Orders, Total Revenue, and Total Quantity with DAX formulas.
+These measures will be used later in the report.
+6. Created date and geography hierarchies through a combination of calculated columns and ordering different elements into a hierarchical structure.

 # Future Learning